Design 1038 ship

-The Design 1038 ship (full name Emergency Fleet Corporation Design 1038) was a steel-hulled tanker ship design approved for production by the United States Shipping Board's Emergency Fleet Corporation (EFT) in World War I. A total of 16 ships were ordered of which 8 were cancelled and 8 completed from 1919 to 1920.
+The Design 1038 ship (full name Emergency Fleet Corporation Design 1038) was a steel-hulled cargo ship design approved for production by the United States Shipping Board's Emergency Fleet Corporation (EFC) in World War I. A total of 16 ships were ordered of which 8 were cancelled and 8 completed from 1919 to 1920.
 The ships were constructed at the Mobile, Alabama shipyard of the Mobile Shipbuilding Company.